-Usually there is pain around the kneecap and this can cause pain with activities such as climbing stairs, squatting and performing squat exercises.
+There is usually pain around the kneecap, and this can cause pain during activities such as climbing stairs, squatting and performing squat exercises.
 In addition to pain, there is sometimes stiffness or an unstable feeling.
-Patellofemoral pain syndrome usually affects young adults.
+A patellofemoral pain syndrome usually occurs in young adults.

-Patellofemoral pain syndrome is actually a collective name for pain of the knee around the kneecap.
-These complaints often occur in young women and that is why this condition is also called 'the girl's knee'.
+Patellofemoral pain syndrome is actually a collective name for pain to the knee around the kneecap.
+These symptoms are common in young women, which is why this condition is sometimes called "the girl's knee.
 Patella is the Latin word for kneecap.
 The kneecap is a disc shaped like a point made of bone.
-Around the kneecap there are many muscles and tendons that keep the kneecap in place.
-It is difficult to pinpoint the exact cause of patellofemoral pain syndrome.
-Patellofemoral pain syndrome often involves a weakening of the front leg muscles, also known as the quadriceps.
+Around the kneecap are many muscles and tendons that help keep the kneecap in place.
+Pinpointing a precise cause in patellofemoral pain syndrome is difficult.
+Often, patellofemoral pain syndrome involves weakening of the front leg muscles, also known as the quadriceps.

-If you suffer from patellofemoral pain syndrome, this can cause various symptoms.
+If you suffer from patellofemoral pain syndrome, it can cause a variety of symptoms.
 Often there is pain behind or around the kneecap.
-These pains occur particularly during stair climbing, squatting and squat exercises.
-Besides this pain, you may also experience a feeling of instability or stiffness.
-These symptoms are especially common in young adults and are often seen in girls.
+These pains occur particularly during, for example, stair climbing, squatting but also squat exercises.
+In addition to this pain, a feeling of instability or stiffness may be experienced.
+These complaints are especially common in young adults and often seen in girls.

-The treatment can consist of different actions.
-Which action your treatment consists of depends on the complaints you are experiencing.
+Treatment can consist of different actions.
+The treatment you choose depends on the symptoms you are experiencing.
 Often the treatment consists of a combination of reducing the pain and strengthening the leg muscles on the basis of specific exercises.

-Suffering from patellofemoral pain syndrome or other knee problems?
-Make an appointment now with one of our physiotherapists.
+Suffering from patellofemoral pain syndrome or other knee complaints?
+Make an appointment with one of our physical therapists now.